thebes2/RL/README.md

 ```
 mpiexec -n <n_threads> python -m rl.run_mpi
 ```
-which splits up rollouts and gradient computation onto `<n_threads>` threadst.
+which splits up rollouts and gradient computation onto `<n_threads>` threads.
 Currently, this only makes sense for `PPO` as the training bottleneck for `DQN`-like agents are the update steps (which TensorFlow parallelizes across threads) and not environment interaction.

 For running a model on GPU: Coming soon:tm: